 For making your whole mix blend together better, we have learned an effective trick from professional musicians.
 That is to put your drums and effects in the same key (tonic note) as the rest of your track.

-Just like live players, whom tune their instruments to match the specific song they are going to play, you should be doing this too as an engineer.
-If your samples or stems are not already in the same key, use other samples that are, or use pitch shifting to transform them until they fully blend in.
+Just like live players, who tune their instruments to match the specific song they are going to play, you should be doing this too as an engineer.
+If your samples or stems are not already in the same key, use other samples that are, or use pitch shifting to transpose them until they fully blend in.

 Before we proceed with the actual mixing, you need to make sure that your individual stems are well prepared.
 Create clarity in the mix by removing the standard reverbs and delays added by the VSTs.

-It is better to send the signal to a reverb and/or delay bus after equalizing and compressing the sound, as the simultaneous use of multiple reverb spaces causes the mix to sound cluttered – More about this in a later post.Before you dive in, download the Music Mixing framework.
+It can be cleaner to send the signal to a reverb and/or delay bus after equalizing and compressing the sound, as it will allow independent processing of the reverbs and delays.
+Also, it allows for multiple channels to be processed with the same reverbs and delays.
+The simultaneous use of multiple reverb spaces causes the mix to sound cluttered – More about this in a later post.Before you dive in, download the Music Mixing framework.

 Make sure that each stem has enough headroom (at least -6 dB) and that there is no moment of clipping in either the VST, the plugins or on the channel.